atkinchris/kyle-simpson-workshop/notes/notes-monday-pm.md

 ## Generators

-* Not guaranteed to run to completion.
+* Unlike normal JavaScript functions, they are not guaranteed to run to completion.
 * Can be _paused_ by using `yield` to return a value.
+* Values can be passed into the generator by calling the iterator with a parameter.
 * Return an iterator when executed.

 ```javascript